ElwoodMattHowell/azure-network-protocols/README.md

 </p>

 The final bit of traffic we will look at will be RDP traffic.
 Remote desktop protocol (RDP) is a secure network communications protocol developed by Microsoft.
 It enables network administrators to remotely diagnose problems that individual users encounter and gives users remote access to their physical work desktop computers.
 The port number for RDP is 3389.
-In Wireshark, filter by RDP or port number.
+In Wireshark, filter by RDP or by port number.
 You should immediately be spammed by traffic.
 The reason?
 We are using RDP to connect to our virtual machine.
 <br />